transpect/epubcheck-transpect/README.md

 # Customization

+## Parameter Set

 The parameters for image size checking etc. are in [config/params.xml](config/params.xml).
 We will provide an option to supply another parameter file.

+## Custom Schematron

 There will also be an option to run your own Schematron in addition to the [one that is bundled](https://github.com/transpect/epubtools/blob/master/schematron/epub.sch.xml).
+Run epubcheck-transpect with `-s` switch and add the path to your own Schematron file.
+The file `example/example.sch` provides an example.
+You may extend it for your needs.

+Schematron files are always applied to an XML representation of the EPUB file.
 In order to find out what the input for Schematron looks like, invoke the check with `-d`, the debug switch.
 You’ll find a file `debug/epubcheck-validate/wrap-with-srcpaths.xml` in the debug directory that the script will tell you.
 This file also has an `<?xml-model?>` processing instruction that points to the canonical URL of the Schematron file.
 If you are using oXygen XML Editor and if you have opened the project [epubcheck-transpect.xpr](epubcheck-transpect.xpr), you will be able to perform the bundled Schematron check on this wrapper file.
 You can add an additional Schematron schema association that points to your custom Schematron.